byuccl/dac_sdc_2022/_labs/lab_scheduling.md

 ### Debugging

 I've given you a few aids to help you debug your code.
 You will see that after calling your scheduling functions I will print the schedule out, and then validate it.
 The validation checks that the schedule is functionally correct, that is, it checks that you have assigned all instructions to states, that data dependencies are met, that available functional units are not exeeded.
 If you specify a target period (discussed later), it will also check that the critical path is within the constraint.
-It does not check that your solution is optimal!
+It does not check that your solution is good!
 You could create a very bad schedule that simply executed each instruction in a different cycle, which may pass validation, but will not get you a very good grade on the assignment.

 ### Getting the Info You Need